Web Service Promotion

-A web service call can be executed with a web service action.
+A web service call can be executed using a web service action.
 This requires a registered web service in the "Integration" module.
 You can find out how to configure a web service there here.

-The web service action can be found in processes in the "Elements" area.
-From there, it can be inserted and configured at the desired point in the process chain using drag & drop.
+You can find the Web Service action in Processes under "Elements. " From there, it can be dragged and dropped into the desired location in the process chain and configured.
 General information on creating process elements can be found here.

 General

-Web services
+Web Services

-Opens a dialog in which a web service call can be selected.
+Opens a dialog box where you can select a web service call.

 -